 1. Supports Various Industries

 Companies manufacture prototypes and prototype parts, streamline manufacturing processes, and automate workflows.
-They do so by printing and directly manufacturing parts and tooling at much lower costs and shorter lead times through additive fabrication.
+They do so by 3d printing and directly manufacturing parts and tooling at much lower costs and shorter lead times through additive fabrication.

 2. Reduces Manufacturing Costs

+The materials used for 3D printing are as diverse as the products that result from the process.
+As such, 3D printing is flexible enough to allow manufacturers to determine the shape, texture and strength of a product.
 Manufacturers produce a large number of parts that require a variety of tools and materials, requiring them to use multiple sources and a number of different processes in order to meet the needs of their customers.

 Using additive fabrication technology to manufacture many tools and parts, manufacturers can reduce costs associated with purchasing and manufacturing large numbers of parts, thereby enabling them to provide greater service.
+Additive manufacturing is a specific 3D printing process.
+This process builds parts layer by layer by depositing material according to digital 3D design data.

 Many small-scale businesses cannot afford large volumes of material and equipment, especially when it comes to components, adding to the cost of labor.
 Using additive fabrication, they can reduce overhead.
 By designing and creating tools for each of their requirements and then distributing them to their clients, small manufacturers can minimize their overheads and provide competitive parts at competitively priced to their competition.